 If your kids are dreaming of joining the next World Champion, a great way to practice is to participate in some local tournaments.
-You will find some listed in the World Beyblade website.
+You will find some listed on the World Beyblade website.

 I hope you enjoyed this Beyblade Burst guide and that will be having loads of fun playing it with your kids!

-If you are looking of more screen-free activities to do with your kids, check out our favorite board games!
+If you are looking for more screen-free activities to do with your kids, check out our favorite board games!